Monday’s ‘Bold And The Beautiful’ Spoilers: Shauna Has Zoe Right Where She Wants Her

 — Bold & The Beautiful (@BandB_CBS) April 25, 2019

-The Bold and the Beautiful spoilers tease that Shauna will stand up and whip a gun out of her bag.
+Spoilers for The Bold and the Beautiful also tease that Shauna will stand up and whip a gun out of her bag.
 She will demand answers from a stunned Zoe.
 Shauna wants to know what Zoe has done to Flo.

 Of course, Zoe and Shauna have never met before.
 Zoe will be terrified as Shauna waves the gun at her.
 Shauna will be in control of the situation as she tries to figure out who Zoe is.
 Shauna’s not about to let Zoe go after hurting her daughter.